mrunal23/OOSDA3Team4/README.md

 ##Running the code

 You can run the code either from command prompt or directly from the jar file.
+The below instructions are for Windows machine.
+Mac/Linux users can use the same commands and replace the '\' in file path with '/'.

 ###Command Prompt